 If you see your dog digging under the fence, there is a chance he is doing it out of curiosity.
 This is especially true if they are alone for longer periods of time.
 Additionally, some dog breeds, like beagles or terriers, like to dig; it’s their inherent nature.

-For Love And Attention
+For Attention

-Everyone needs love and attention, and so is your dog.
+Everyone needs love and attention, and so does your dog.
 They often dig holes under the fence to get your attention.
 By digging for a longer time, he is giving you signs that you should spend some loving memories together.

 For Prey

-Some dogs chase small animals like critters, burrowing animals like soke insects or rodents.
+Some dogs chase small animals like critters, burrowing animals like some insects or rodents.
 They have instinctively strong prey drives—for example, dachshunds and beagles.
 You will easily understand this reason if he is digging in the same place, such as at the base of a tree.

 For Escaping